I’m dreaming of a white Christmas … err a white kitchen.

 I’ve played with this little corner a couple of times – one more traditional red and green, and one more coastal blue and copper.
 Can you tell I couldn’t decide on a color scheme this year?
 I want to do it all!

-I totally stole this candlesticks in a basket idea from last year’s Christmas decorating ideas, too so I guess last year’s decor is just a theme of this post!
+I totally stole the candlesticks in a basket idea from last year’s Christmas decorating ideas, too so I guess last year’s decor is just a theme of this post!

 I pretty much use Moscow Mule mugs as decor whenever possible, but they’re so pretty and perfect for delicious festive drinks.